 Montserrat

-photo credits from Harry Ehrlich Photograpahy
+photos by Harry Ehrlich Photograpahy

 Through our specially curated Amazon Book List dedicated to rare diseases, disorders, disabilities and beyond, every children's book purchased goes to Metro & Greater Boston public libraries, schools, and doctor's offices.
 We also host Storytime & Vision Board Sessions at after-school programs and libraries to educate and create awareness of differences and inspire health innovation for the next generation.